patryk1999/DECO7381/README.md

 ### Running backend

+For local backend:
 First install all the required packages by running
 `pip install -r requirements.txt`

 Run dev server `python manage.py runserver`

+The backend is now deployed to a web server so it is not nessacery to run the backend locally

 ## Frontend